mpilhlt/reference-extraction/docs/content/workshop-2023/cfp.md

 These features of the target documents (plus other ambiguities, inconsistencies and OCR noise) derail document segmentation, reference recognition, and reference parsing algorithms expecting homogenous textual data, neatly separated, mostly English-language references and self-contained, consistently styled reference information.

-In principle, the current state of technological development may be able to cope with this, however: With language processing technologies being revolutionized by transformer-based ([2017](https://arxiv.org/abs/1706.03762)), pre-trained language models since [2018](https://arxiv.org/abs/1810.04805), and with the recent investment of lots of resources into building really huge language models,^[See, e.g. [GPT-3](https://doi.org/10.48550/arXiv.2005.14165) (2020) or [Bloom](https://doi.org/10.48550/arXiv.2211.05100) (2022), both using a number of parameters several orders of magniture greater than earlier models: While the first successful transformer-based language model - [BERT](https://arxiv.org/abs/1810.04805) (2018) - was using 340M parameters in its large variant, both GPT-3 and Bloom use more than 175B parameters.
-In both cases, training efforts have also covered multiple languages, in the case of Bloom even an intentionally diverse set of languages (cf. the ["Training"/"Languages"](https://huggingface.co/bigscience/bloom#languages) section of the model card).] the tools seem to have acquired some abstract "understanding" of texts and some capacity to perform tasks they have not explicitly been trained for ("transfer learning").^[In the related domain of extraction of named entities (places, persons, organizations, events) from historical documents or texts in little-resourced languages, the consensus since the late 2010s seemed to be that the main limiting factor in comparison to standard scenarios was the scarcity of training data.
+In principle, the current state of technological development may be able to cope with this, however: With language processing technologies being revolutionized by transformer-based ([2017](https://arxiv.org/abs/1706.03762)), pre-trained language models since [2018](https://arxiv.org/abs/1810.04805), and with the recent investment of lots of resources into building really huge language models,[^2] the tools seem to have acquired some abstract "understanding" of texts and some capacity to perform tasks they have not explicitly been trained for ("transfer learning").[^3] In fact, an ad hoc experiment we did with the [OpenAI API](https://beta.openai.com/overview), a commercial tool based on one of the mentioned large language models, shows stunning performance when prompted to extract and segment references from a footnote of a German scholarly work.[^4]

+[^2]: See, e.g. [GPT-3](https://doi.org/10.48550/arXiv.2005.14165) (2020) or [Bloom](https://doi.org/10.48550/arXiv.2211.05100) (2022), both using a number of parameters several orders of magniture greater than earlier models: While the first successful transformer-based language model - [BERT](https://arxiv.org/abs/1810.04805) (2018) - was using 340M parameters in its large variant, both GPT-3 and Bloom use more than 175B parameters.
+In both cases, training efforts have also covered multiple languages, in the case of Bloom even an intentionally diverse set of languages (cf. the ["Training"/"Languages"](https://huggingface.co/bigscience/bloom#languages) section of the model card).

+[^3]: In the related domain of extraction of named entities (places, persons, organizations, events) from historical documents or texts in little-resourced languages, the consensus since the late 2010s seemed to be that the main limiting factor in comparison to standard scenarios was the scarcity of training data.
 See, for example, [Rodrigues Alves/Colavizza/Kaplan 2018](https://doi.org/10.3389/frma.2018.00021), [Colavizza/Romanello 2019](https://doi.org/10.21825/jeps.v4i1.10120), [Cioffi/Peroni 2022](https://arxiv.org/abs/2205.14677).
 This is precisely the point where pre-trained (large) language models come in and decisively improve the latent "understanding" of the language within the tools.
-The remaining challenge has shifted to "fine-tuning" the models, i.e. teaching the tool what kind of output it should produce based on its latent understanding of the source texts (cf. [Ruder 2021](http://ruder.io/recent-advances-lm-fine-tuning)).]
-In fact, an ad hoc experiment we did with the [OpenAI API](https://beta.openai.com/overview), a commercial tool based on one of the mentioned large language models, shows stunning performance when prompted to extract and segment references from a footnote of a German scholarly work.^[See https://pad.gwdg.de/CDSuiiyLTpmi5LUfxxX2Qg#.
-We are in the process of enhancing this proof-of-concept experiment and will post a link to an updated - perhaps interactive - version of it here when it's ready.]
+The remaining challenge has shifted to "fine-tuning" the models, i.e. teaching the tool what kind of output it should produce based on its latent understanding of the source texts (cf. [Ruder 2021](http://ruder.io/recent-advances-lm-fine-tuning)).

+[^4]: See <https://pad.gwdg.de/CDSuiiyLTpmi5LUfxxX2Qg#>.
+We are in the process of enhancing this proof-of-concept experiment and will post a link to an updated - perhaps interactive - version of it here when it's ready.

 However, the established tools for reference extraction do not make use of this latest available language technology.
 And workflows using the large language models have not been developed yet or, as is the case with our ad-hoc experiment, it is unclear if/how long these models will remain free and open for research purposes.
 Plus, the (current) APIs have token limits and processing speeds that hinder their use in real-world scenarios.
 Finally, the fitness for historical and less-resourced languages remains to be addressed.

 Thus, in order to develop suitable tools and workflows, there is a current need of charting available models and APIs with their respective strengths and limitations, assessing and finding the necessary computing power, and understanding what kind of finetuning is necessary (and what resources this in turn requires).

 ## Call for Participation